chenyk1990/dasdenoising-dataonly/README.md

 11. The difference between the two "similar repositories" dasdenoising and dasdenoising-dataonly is that the latter is only used for storing the data (several GBs) and the former is only used for storing the scripts (less than 1 MB).

 12. All figures (except for fig1, which is a schematic plot) in the dasdenoising paper are in the following directory for a quick look (https://github.com/chenyk1990/dasdenoising-dataonly/tree/main/gallery/).

+13. The python-version and accelerated (C-implementation) python-version functions are included in the pyseistr package (https://github.com/aaspip/pyseistr).
+An example can be found at https://github.com/aaspip/pyseistr/blob/main/demos/test_pyseistr_das.py .
+The Matlab version remains as an educational tool but will not be further developed in the future.
+Please just follow the latest python package (pyseistr).

 -----------
 ## Gallery